-Select a Project and a Group in the Image Frame list.
+Select an Experiment and a Group in the Image Frame list.
 Then add image frames by using one of the Add buttons, found below the Image Frame list.
-Added image frames are listed in the Source frames tab.
+Added image frames are listed in the Source frames table.

-Sometimes not all images are needed to get good results, and then it is timesaving to analyze only the frames that are needed.
+Sometimes not all images are needed to get good results, and then it is time saving to analyze only the frames that are needed.
 The frames can be chosen by selecting, sorting or checking options.